-Of the above amounts owed to other group undertakings, £253m are intercompany loans with group companies, of which £88m are group loans that are renewed annually at an interest of 6 months LIBOR and £165m of group loans that are automatically renewed annually and are interest free or have a range of interest of 1 to 6 months LIBOR.
+Of the above amounts owed to other group undertakings, $\pounds1,309m$ are intercompany loans with group companies, of which $\pounds709m$ are group loans that are renewed annually at an interest of 6 months SONIA and $\pounds600m$ of group loans that are automatically renewed annually and are interest free or have a range of interest of 1 to 6 months SONIA.
+The remainder of the amounts owed to group undertakings have no specific terms of repayment or interest charged, these amounts are repayable on demand.